CrateCar/Compsci-ISU/README.md

 ## boolean drop(String[][] board, int column, int player)
  - the board parameter takes in how the board looks like
- - the column parameter takes in the
+ - the column parameter takes in an integer for the column that you want to drop your piece in
+ - the player parameter takes in what player is currently dropping their piece
+ - the function attempts to drop a piece into the board
+ - the function returns whether or not the column is a valid dropping space